You’re probably here because you feel like you have an entirely different body after having a baby.

 After I had my daughter Avery I wasn’t prepared for the postnatal experience I had.

 But instead of bouncing back, a few weeks after having my daughter I couldn’t even walk up a tiny flight of stairs without my pelvis wincing in pain.
-Or do any of my pre-baby workouts without worrying that my uterus was going to spontaneously fall out of me.

 This wasn’t how it was supposed to go.